MichaelWarmbier/Markdown-Collection/Introduction to Computer Science & Programming.md

 ### Header Code

 Above your main function is code that is meant to provide information about your program.
 It does not contain code that the compiler will try to run automatically.
 This particular code is referred to as **header code**.
-The `#include` statement is part of this header code.
+Preprocessor statements, such as `#include` statements, are part of this header code.
+This code may also be isolated in its own **header file** with the extension `.h` rather than `.cpp` and included using the syntax `#include "path_to_file.h"`.

 ### Include

-The **include** keyword is used to attach outside documents to your program.
+As mentioned in the "Process of Compilation" section, the **include** keyword is used to attach outside documents to your program through preprocessing.
 In this case, we included a standard **library**, a prewritten code packaged for us to use, named `iostream`.
-This library is included with our install of a C++ compiler and is very important for a lot of code we use when starting off.
+This library is almost always included with our install of a C++ compiler and is very important for a lot of the code we use when starting off.

 `iostream` stands for "input-output stream" and will be what we rely on for input and output when beginner programming.

-## 2.4: Comments
+## 2.05: Comments

 In coding, a **comment** is a portion of our document that is ignored when compiled.
 Its purpose is to create notes for either our future use or the future use of someone else who looks at our code.